c-geek/jludd/protocol.md

 * `MembersCount` is used in combination of `MembersRoot`, just like `VotersCount` is with `VotersRoot`.
 * `MembersChanges` contains a list of members joining or leaving the WoT.
 A joining member has a line starting with '+' and a leaving one with '-'.

-## Money issuances
+## Coins

-Money issuance is a simple message to create a new coin.
-It has the following structure:
+Coin is created when submitting a money issuance message.
+Such message has the following structure:

 	Version: VERSION
 	Issuer: INDIVIDUAL_FINGERPRINT